k9chen/k9chen.github.io/_pages/about.md

 ---
 I am a third-year at the [University of Virginia](https://www.virginia.edu/) pursuing a double major in neuroscience and chemistry with a minor in bioethics.
 Presently, I am advised by Dr. [Petr Tvrdik](https://med.virginia.edu/bims/faculty/?facbio=1&id=48788) in the Department of Neurosurgery and Neuroscience at [UVA School of Medicine](https://med.virginia.edu/), where I conduct research in microglial dynamics following focal cerebral ischemia in mouse models.

-My research focuses on translating neuropathological biomarkers and mechanisms of neurovascular diseases into novel diagnostic and therapeutic tools for clinical applications through integrating computational and experimental methods.
+My research focuses on translating neuropathological biomarkers and mechanisms of neurovascular diseases (e.g., stroke, neuropathy, CCM) into novel diagnostic and therapeutic tools for clinical applications through integrating computational and experimental methods.

-Email: ddw4hp [at] virginia [dot] edu
+For any inquiries, please direct emails to: ddw4hp [at] virginia [dot] edu